Go to the page content

 BMI result: 30.0 or higher

 Higher BMIs (greater than or equal to 30) have statistically significant associations with several medical conditions.
-These conditions include but are not limited to - cardiovascular disease, type 2 diabetes, osteoarthritis, and various cancers.
+These conditions include but are not limited to - cardiovascular disease, type 2 diabetes, osteoarthritis, and various cancers3,5

 People with a BMI equal to or above 30 are highly recommended to consult a doctor trained in obesity management.